reshmanawaz/EE538-HW1/summer23_hw1-reshmanawaz-1/README.md

 Given a vector, return its reversed rersion.

 Plus One:
-Given a positive integer represented by􏰒an array􏰒of digits, add one to that number.
+Given a positive integer represented by an array􏰒of digits, add one to that number.
 If the input as invalid, (i.e. digits are not between 0 to 9), return -1

 ## Question 2: